sylcrala/cognitive_sandbox/README.md

 - Particle clustering, interaction forces, and symbolic "emotion"
 - Persistent memory between sessions
 - Color-coded particle types with varying behavior patterns
-- Modular engine foundation based on ARIS
+- Modular engine foundation based on A.R.I.S.

 ## Deployment

 This demo is designed for local deployment only at the moment; please see steps below

 #### Requirements
  - Python 3.8+
- - Some external modules (see requirements.txt):
+ - Two external modules (see requirements.txt):
     - rich
     - numpy
-    - uuid
-    - datetime

 #### Arguments